 If the 2nd woman witness suggests that the first woman’s testimony is correct, that will indicate that the male witness might have erred or forgotten.
 In such a case, the presence of the second woman witness will serve the followings:

-(a) Any attempt to unfairly marginalize the credibility of the female witness will be difficult due to the presence of a second female witness.
+(a) Any attempt to unfairly marginalize the female witness’s credibility will be difficult due to the presence of a second female witness.

-(b) Presence of a second female witness gave woman witness a collaborative strength in the face of potential manipulation and bullying in a patriarchal society.
+(b) Presence of a second female witness gave women witnesses a collaborative strength in the face of potential manipulation and bullying in a patriarchal society.

 Note 4: Objective of achieving social justice

-With the historical context in mind, we can say that what the Quran proposed for seventh century Arab society regarding the male and female witnesses for financial transactions, was practical.
-It was also consistent with the objective of achieving fairness and justice to the society.
+With the historical context in mind, we can say that what the Quran proposed for seventh-century Arab society regarding the male and female witnesses for financial transactions was practical.
+It was also consistent with achieving fairness and justice in society.

-Indeed, the type of tools we can use to serve the humanity can be different in different time and in different culture.
-Yet, God’s prescribed objectives of justice, fairness and equality of humanity in front of Him remain unchanged.
+No pair of shoes fit every foot.
+Indeed, the type of tools we can use to serve humanity can be different at a different time and in a different culture.
+Yet, God’s prescribed objectives of justice, fairness, and equality of humanity remain unchanged.

 Empowering Women in Islam: Index

 (1) Does a female witness merit half the male witness?
 Discussion on male and female witnesses in the Quran.
-Please click to view: https://qpeace.net/?p=314 (2) Is it fair that men get double the of women’s share of inheritance?
+Follow the link: https://qpeace.net/?p=314 (2) Is it fair that men get double the women’s share of the inheritance?
 How Does Islam Empower Women?
-Please click to view: https://qpeace.net/?p=5034 (3) Myths About the Status of Women in Islam.
-Please click to view: https://qpeace.net/?p=4064
+Follow the link: https://qpeace.net/?p=5034 (3) Myths About the Status of Women in Islam.
+Follow the link: https://qpeace.net/?p=4064